Receive our newsletter

-The Steward’s House was built around 1815 to act both as a residence and an office for the Mount Steward.
+The Steward’s House was built in the 1700s to act both as a residence and an office for the Mount Steward.
 At the time, the population of the village was about 300 people and included three pubs, a school and various activities connected to a thriving harbour.
 It is the grandest building in the harbour area and one of the few that survives from before the great Victorian restorations on the island that started in the 1870s.

 This is one of the properties on the Mount that still belong to the St Aubyn family, who as well as restoring the building itself, have also created an intimate walled garden at the rear of the Steward’s House for visitors to enjoy.